 You can find more information about this course in the programme specification.
 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

-Tim's specialisms concern the internet, social media and digital design.
+Dr Riley's specialisms concern the internet, social media and digital design.
 He holds a PhD from University of Westminster, where he explored digital content creation and online sharing.
-In 2008 Tim completed an M.A. in Digital Media that investigated the use of online creative repositories and new mediums of distribution, accessibility and interactivity on the internet.
+In 2008, he completed an MA in Digital Media that investigated the use of online creative repositories and new mediums of distribution, accessibility and interactivity on the internet.
 Previous to this he worked as a senior motion graphics graphic designer, director and manager in broadcast television and media organisations for over 24 years.

 Advertising, PR and Branding BA graduate

 I cannot express how glad I am to have undertaken this course.
 The lecturers were well informed, approachable and really cared about the future of their students.
 The course itself was interesting and challenging, providing me with the theoretical understanding and practical skills I'd need to excel in my career.
 I graduated with a 1st, but like many others, I needed more than that to set myself apart from the competition.
 For me, these were the transferable skills I acquired along the way:

 If you are fortunate enough to be accepted, know this is your ticket to an amazing future.